theREALevan/Optimized-Caustics/README.md

 - Output files (especially `.ply` meshes) can be very large (multiple GBs).
 - You may adjust parameters (resolution, iterations, etc.) in the notebook for faster or higher-quality results.
 - For troubleshooting Mitsuba 3 installation, refer to the [official documentation](https://mitsuba-renderer.org/documentation.html).

-## Citation
-If you use this code or ideas from this project, please cite the authors and the Mitsuba 3 renderer.